rks101/isdp/README.md

 # isdp
 Information Security and Data Privacy topics and concerns with some examples - everything accessible in public domain.
-Surely, the content below is unstructured and looking for assistance.
-Compliing content for notes.
+Surely, the content below can be structured in a better way and I am looking for assistance on this, for now, compliing self-notes.

   * [ISDP](#isdp)